valhalla/valhalla-docs/explorer/tutorial.md

 ## Get to know Transitland

 [Transitland](https://transit.land) is an open-source database of transit information, and brings together many sources of transit data to build a directory of operators and feeds that can be edited by transit enthusiasts and developers.
-Transitland is the source of transit data you see and query in Mobility Explorer.
+Transitland is the source of transit data you see and query in Mobility Explorer, as well as the multimodal routing for [Mapzen Turn-by-Turn](https://mapzen.com/documentation/mobility/turn-by-turn/api-reference/).

 Transitland aggregates publicly available transit datasets that use the [General Transit Feed Specification](https://developers.google.com/transit/gtfs/), which is a common way of organizing transit schedules, routes, and associated content.
 A GTFS feed consists of a .zip file that contains a series of specific text files with this information.
 Transitland has several components to it, including Feed Registry and Datastore.